Skip to content

 Confused?
 Let’s dig a bit deeper.

-Though Google confirms social media is NOT an SEO ranking factor, there is plenty to suggest that social signals – especially comments and shares – do affect the ranking of a website.
-The more social activity, the higher a site rank.
+Though Google confirms that social media is NOT a ranking factor, there is plenty of evidence that social signals – especially comments and shares – do affect a website’s ranking.

 This makes sense on many levels:

-- Your social media includes quality backlinks to low bounce rate pages such as blogs
+2. Your social media includes quality backlinks to low bounce rate pages, such as blogs.

-- Increased brand recognition and reputation are resulting in more organic search.
+4. Increased brand recognition and reputation are driving more organic search traffic.

-- Continual sharing (in the case of viral) extends the lifespan of blog posts
+7. Continual sharing (in the case of viral) extends the lifespan of blog posts.

 One point to remember: though Google is the kingpin of search (dominating at least 2/3 of search engine activity), other search engines, such as Bing, DO include social media as a direct ranking factor for SEO.